jdhenke/celestrium/doc/paper.md

 * A plugin's **init** function accepts a dictionary of instances of other plugins.

 The code which facilitates this is actually very concise and is shown here.
 This is out of a special module called `Celestrium`, which has one function, `init`.
-Celestrium's `init` function has a different meaning than other plugins' init functions, and was probably a pour naming decision in retrospect.
+Celestrium's `init` function has a different meaning than other plugins' init functions, and was probably a poor naming decision in retrospect.
 The Celestrium module is different because it defines the plugin architecture which the other plugins adhere to and is responsible for bootstrapping the process of instantiating all the other plugins.
 Here is the code it uses to do so: